ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Method

-To separate the terrain texture and sky texture while maintaining high resolution, we perform tile-based matting and sky outpainting on the panorama, which yields 8K fine-grained alpha matte and pure sky texture guided on the terrain mask.
-This detailed alpha matte produces highly detailed landscape visual with low-poly terrain meshes (such as trees and houses beneath the blue sky).
+To separate the terrain texture and sky texture while maintaining high resolution, we perform tile-based matting and sky outpainting on the panorama, which yields an 8K fine-grained alpha matte and pure sky texture guided on the terrain mask.
+This detailed alpha matte allows low-poly terrain meshes to exhibit highly detailed landscape silhouettes (e.g., trees and houses against the sky).

 \paragraph{Depth control with geometric adaptation.}